valtimo-platform/valtimo-documentation/valtimo-implementation/process-blueprints.md

 you continue.

 Shared resources should not contain:
-* any privacy- or security-sensitive information like:
+* Any privacy- or security-sensitive information like:
     * Names, addresses or other data of real people.
     * Credentials of users or services
-* the municipality name in code, labels, etc.
+* The municipality name in code, labels, etc.
-* licensed code that conflicts with the repository code
+* Licensed code that conflicts with the repository code.

 All submitted code will inherit the license of this repository.
 It is up to the publisher to include a copyright notice that is not in conflict with the license.